Adaptive Metric Dimensionality Reduction: Approximately Optimizing the Dimension-Distortion Tradeoff

 }

-Recall that $T$ is the optimal solution for the low-dimensional mapping problem on input $(S,D)$, and let $C^*$ be the cost of mapping $S$ to $T$.
-Let $T'$ be the set given by Lemma \ref{lem:hier}, and the cost of mapping $S$ to $T'$ cannot be greater than $C^*$.
-The following lemma proves a bi-directional relationship between the IP and LDM, relating IP solution $S'$ to LDM solutions $T$. \footnote{Constraints \eqref{con:ip-pack3} and \eqref{con:ip6} are not necessary for the purposes of the following lemma, but will later play a central role in the proof of Lemma \ref{lem:lp}.}
+Recall that $T$ denotes an optimal solution for the original low-dimensional mapping problem on input $(S,\D)$, and let $C^*$ be the cost of mapping $S$ to $T$.
+Let $V$ be the set guaranteed by Lemma \ref{lem:hier} (applied with covering $c=1$), and since $T \subseteq V$ the cost of mapping $S$ to $V$ is no greater than $C^*$.
+The following lemma proves a bi-directional relationship between the IP and LDM, to eventually bound the IP solution $W$ in terms of the LDM solution $T$.
+We remark that Constraint \eqref{con:ip6} is not necessary for the following lemma, but will later play a central role in the proof of Lemma \ref{lem:lp}.

-\begin{lemma} Let $(S,D)$ be an input for the LDM problem. \begin{enumerate} \compactify {(\alph{enumi})} \item Then $T'$ yields (in the obvious manner) a feasible solution to the IP of cost at most $C^*$. \item A feasible solution to the IP with objective value $C$ yields $S'$ that is a bicriteria approximate solution to LDM, with $\ddim(S') \leq (3\log 228)D + o(1)$ and cost of mapping $S$ to $S'$ at most $32 C$. \end{enumerate} \end{lemma}
+\begin{lemma} Let $(S,\D)$ be an input for the LDM problem, and let $T\subseteq V$ be solutions as above.
+Then \begin{enumerate} \compactify \item[(a)] $V$ implies a feasible solution to the IP of objective value at most $C^*$. \item[(b)] A feasible solution to the IP with objective value $C'$ yields (efficiently) an LDM solution $W$ with $\ddim(W) \leq \log 150 \cdot \Dhat < 29 \D + 8$ and cost of mapping $S$ to $W$ at most $32 C'$. \end{enumerate} \end{lemma}

-\bepf For part (a), we need to show that assigning the variables in $Z$ and $C$ according to $T'$ yields a feasible solution with the stated mapping cost.
-Note that $\TT'$ is nested, so it satisfies Constraint \eqref{con:ip-nested}.
-Further, the doubling dimension of $T$ implies that all points obey packing constraints \eqref{con:ip-pack1}-\eqref{con:ip-pack3}.
-The covering properties of $\TT'$ are tighter than those required by Constraint \eqref{con:ip-cover}.
-Constraints \eqref{con:ip-cost1}-\eqref{con:ip-cost2} are valid, because if $z^t_j=0$, then necessarily $\rho(v_j,T')$ must be large enough to satisfy these constraints.
+\bepf To prove part (a), we need to show that assigning the indicator variables in $Z$ and cost variables $C$ according to $V$ yields a feasible solution with the stated objective value.
+Note that $\V$ is nested, so it satisfies Constraint \eqref{con:ip-nested}.
+Further, the doubling dimension of $V$ (as given in Lemma \ref{lem:hier}) implies that all points obey packing Constraint \eqref{con:ip-pack}.
+The covering properties of $V$ are in fact tighter than those required by Constraint \eqref{con:ip-cover}.